amir-mo1999/coding-challenge/README.md

 ## Docker Setup

 Make sure your Docker engine is running.
-Then run the following commands to build the image and start up the container:
+Then run the following commands:

 1. Create a .env file with the following field: